 Firstly, you wouldn’t want to hop over the fence every time you go to tend to your cattle.
 A gate provides comfort and ease of use for the farmer.

 Secondly, if a cow needs to leave the area, you won’t want to create a hole in your fence.
-Cows can’t just hop over like a human, so ensuring there’s a safe place for the cow to come and go is essential.
+Cattle can’t just hop over like a human, so ensuring there’s a safe place for the cow to come and go is essential.
 This, again, will save your fence from potential harm and damage.

 The gate should be big enough to let yourself and at least one cow in and out at a time.
 To make your gate a little bit more effective and deter cows from barging through, toss some barbed wire on the top- just like you would do with any woven wire fence.